 A lot of this comes down to your classroom management and behavior management, but it’s also important that you use engaging lesson hook strategies and interactive lesson activities or resources to keep their interest!

 Use Participation Strategies

-Try to put your questioning to good use, however, by cold calling students to ensure a variety of voices.
+Try to put your questioning to good use, however, by cold-calling students to ensure a variety of voices.
 If you are worried that a student will feel stressed or anxious about not knowing the answer, how about asking them their opinion on a topic?

-Help your students get out their fidgets by encouraging positive movement around the classroom.
+Minimize disruptions during your observation period by ensuring students have opportunities to move.
+You can help your students get out their fidgets by encouraging positive movement around the classroom.
 This could look like a number of different things:

 - transitioning between different areas in the room for teacher-led, group, and independent learning

 - engaging in whole-body movements to demonstrate a concept (use your body to attempt to represent a concept or idea!)